 Since the Committee's beginning in August 2017, we have made substantive steps towards increasing Indigenous participation in monitoring of the TMX.
-In our first 19 months, we created a unique Indigenous/Government partnership, which is focused on shared interest in protection of lands and waters, pipeline safety and respect for Indigenous rights, knowledge and traditions.
+In our first 19 months, we created a unique Indigenous/ Government partnership, which is focused on shared interest in protection of lands and waters, pipeline safety and respect for Indigenous rights, knowledge and traditions.
 We started a work camps study to begin gathering resources that communities can use to address the potential negative impacts of work camps on Indigenous communities, specifically women and girls.
 We also formed subcommittees to work on key priorities with a focus on Indigenous monitoring, marine shipping, socioeconomic impacts, emergency management, engagement and grants and contributions.

 Stewardship of the marine environment is extremely important to all of us, but especially to coastal communities.
-One of the Committee's primary objectives is to support and facilitate Indigenousled monitoring and stewardship programs that capture the interests and needs of diverse coastal Indigenous communities.
-Through the Marine Shipping Subcommittee, we established a venue to exchange information and discuss marine and environmental issues.
-We also sought opportunities to participate in related workshops, conferences and other activities to allow for a better understanding of the many considerations surrounding the development of a marine-based monitoring program.
+One of the Committee's primary objectives is to support and facilitate Indigenous-led monitoring and stewardship programs that capture the interests and needs of diverse coastal Indigenous communities.
+Through the Marine Shipping Subcommittee, we established a venue to exchange information and discuss marine and environmental issues, which is unprecedented.
+We also sought The IAMC-TMX's Indigenous Caucus will be hosting its second annual Line Wide Gathering from November 13-14, 2019 in Kelowna, BC.